by Calculated Risk on 10/03/2018 10:03:00 AM

 The next recession will probably be caused by one of the following (from least likely to most likely):

 3) An exogenous event such as a pandemic, significant military conflict, disruption of energy supplies for any reason, a major natural disaster (meteor strike, super volcano, etc), and a number of other low probability reasons.
 All of these events are possible, but they are unpredictable, and the probabilities are low that they will happen in the next few years or even decades.

-[CR 2016 Update: The current recession calls are mostly based on exogenous events: the problems in China and in commodity based economies (especially oil based).
+[CR 2016 Update: The recent recession calls are mostly based on exogenous events: the problems in China and in commodity based economies (especially oil based).
 There will be some spillover to the US such as fewer exports (and an impact on oil producing regions in the US), but unless there is a related financial crisis, I think the spillover will be insufficient to cause a recession in the US.]

 2) Significant policy error.
 This might involve premature or too rapid fiscal or monetary tightening (like the US in 1937 or eurozone in 2012).
 Two examples: not reaching a fiscal agreement and going off the "fiscal cliff" probably would have led to a recession, and Congress refusing to "pay the bills" would have been a policy error that would have taken the economy into recession.
 Both are off the table now, but there remains some risk of future policy errors.

 Note: Usually the optimal path for reducing the deficit means avoiding a recession since a recession pushes up the deficit as revenues decline and automatic spending (unemployment insurance, etc) increases.
 So usually one of the goals for fiscal policymakers is to avoid taking the economy into recession.
 Too much austerity too quickly is self defeating.